-On 4 April the US director of central intelligence releases US$1 million which, according to a secret history of the coup written in 1954 by the Central Intelligence Agency's (CIA) chief coup strategist, Dr Donald N. Wilber, is to be used "in a way that would bring about the fall of Mossadegh."
+On 4 April the US director of central intelligence releases US$1 million which, according to a secret history of the coup written in 1954 by the Central Intelligence Agency's (CIA) chief coup strategist, Dr Donald N. Wilber, is to be used "in a way that would bring about the fall of Mossadegh".

 "The aim was to bring to power a government which would reach an equitable oil settlement, enabling Iran to become economically sound and financially solvent, and which would vigorously prosecute the dangerously strong Communist Party," the secret history says.

 In May, Wilber travels to Cyprus to meet Norman Darbyshire, chief of the Iran branch of British intelligence, to make initial coup plans.
-Anti-Mossadegh cartoons begin to appear on Tehran's the streets and the Iranian press start to publish articles criticising Mossadegh.
+Anti-Mossadegh cartoons begin to appear on Tehran's streets and the Iranian press start to publish articles criticising Mossadegh.

 British and US intelligence officers meet again in June to finalise the coup strategy, after which Kermit Roosevelt, the chief of the CIA's Near East and Asia Division, travels secretly to Iran to coordinate the plans with the shah and the Iranian military.
-However, the shah is reticent and will have to be pressured along every stage of the plan.
+However, the shah is reticent and has to be pressured along every stage of the plan.

-On 1 July, British Prime Minister Winston Churchill gives final approval for Britain's participation in the plan.
+On 1 July, British Prime Minister Winston Churchill gives final approval for Britain's participation in the coup plan.
 US President Dwight D. Eisenhower approves the joint operation on 11 July.
 The plan has four elements - first a campaign to undermine Mossadegh's popularity and raise the spectre of a communist takeover of the government; second, Mossadegh's dismissal; third, street riots; and lastly the emergence of Zahedi as prime minister.